MiddelkoopT/skc-workshop-2024/Notes.md

 ```
 *Please note we do not use `--global` since no global settings are saved in this Environment.

 For personal access token projects, configure a persistent git configuration.
-Use this code in a Bash script or Bash notebook and run once after staring a new environment.
+Use this code in a `setup.sh` bash script or bash notebook and run once after staring a new environment.
 Note the use of double quotes.
 ```bash
 #!/bin/bash
 ln -sfv ~/work/.gitconfig ~/